Schoolin' Life: Composition and lyrical interpretation

 "Schoolin' Life" is an uptempo R&B, which contains elements of disco and dance-pop.
 Built on a 1980s-inspired beat, the song's instrumentation includes old school synthesizers, 1980s-sounding drum kits wailing electric guitars, and horns.
-Music critics, including Jamie Peck of MTV noted that "Schoolin' Life" was inspired by the prime work of Prince, particularly because of its lyrical content, the instruments used, and Knowles' style of singing on it.
-Lyrically, the song finds Knowles detailing her experiences as she was growing up.
+Music critics, including Jamie Peck of MTV noted that "Schoolin' Life" was inspired by the prime work of Prince, particularly because of its lyrical content, the instruments used, and Beyoncé's style of singing on it.
+Lyrically, the song finds Beyoncé detailing her experiences as she was growing up.
 In the first verse, she employs guttural vocals to address many life lessons to "20-somethings", "30-somethings", "40-somethings", and "50-somethings".
-Knowles warns them against some consequences, affirming "time really moves fast" and that growing up fast will leave them wanting more.
-Knowles also talks about still excelling in a world where parents try to shield everything, "Mom and dad tried to hide the world / Said the world's just too big for a little girl / Eyes wide open can't you see / I had my first heels by the age of 13".
+Beyoncé warns them against some consequences, affirming "time really moves fast" and that growing up fast will leave them wanting more.
+Beyoncé also talks about still excelling in a world where parents try to shield everything, "Mom and dad tried to hide the world / Said the world's just too big for a little girl / Eyes wide open can't you see / I had my first heels by the age of 13".

-In the chorus, Knowles gives listeners a flashback to her friskier days and admits that she is certified neither as a teacher, a preacher nor a doctor, but is willing to perform their various duties regardless.
+In the chorus, Beyoncé gives listeners a flashback to her friskier days and admits that she is certified neither as a teacher, a preacher nor a doctor, but is willing to perform their various duties regardless.
 She also sings, "I'm great at writing physical love letters", and "I'm a freak, all day all night".
-After asking, "Who needs a degree when you're schoolin' life?", Knowles echoes, "Oh oh oh oh oh oh woah oh oh".
+After asking, "Who needs a degree when you're schoolin' life?", Beyoncé echoes, "Oh oh oh oh oh oh woah oh oh".
 In the second verse, she continues to sing about the ins and outs of life to the "pretty somethings", "sexy somethings", "bitter somethings", and "little somethings": "Living in a fastlane, see you when you crash babe", "That body ain’t always gonna get you out of everything", and "Stop living in regret, it’s not over yet".
 In the bridge, she commands, "Make your life what you decide / Baby, party till the fire marshal shuts this sucker down".
-The song ends with Knowles giving one her final lessons, "Don’t stop running until it’s finished — it’s up to you, the rest is unwritten".
+The song ends with Beyoncé giving one her final lessons, "Don’t stop running until it’s finished — it’s up to you, the rest is unwritten".